mmccoyd/hillside/README.md

 - Haptic feedback header
 - Underglow from five SK6812-MINI-Es
 - Reversible 99 x 137mm PCB, which qualifies for AllPCB's free PCB offer
-- Detailed BOM and default keyboard rational.
+- Detailed BOM and default keyboard rationale.
 - SMT diodes, resistors, capacitors, and reset switch

 Hillside is _only_ suitable for choc v1 switches and keycaps based on an 18 x 17mm switch spacing, such as the MBK keycaps.
 Not MX ones, nor 18 x 18mm ones such as Work Louder.